crabmusket/haskell-simple-concurrency/src/tutorial.md

 As a Haskeller learning Go, I found myself regularly forgetting that `<-` and `->` have different meanings in the two languages.
 In Haskell, `<-` is a generic operator called _bind_ which runs some sort of action and stores the result in a variable (_binds_ it).
 `->` is used in anonymous functions, e.g. `\x -> x + 1`, and in type signatures, like `Int -> Int`.
-In Go, both of these operations refer specifically to channels.
+In Go, both of these operations refer specifically to channels, as far as I'm aware.

 ## Basic threading